-With the exception of Charles Landing, RISD residential facilities do not permit pets other than fish (not lizards, turtles, etc.) in aquariums of 10 gallons or less.
+RISD residential facilities do not permit pets with the exception of 1 fish (not lizards, turtles, etc.) in an aquarium of 10 gallons or less.
 This includes visiting pets like a friend or family pet, stray cats, etc.

 Pets found in student apartments or rooms: In most cases, the Residence Life Staff will work with the student to make sure that the animal is removed and in the custody of someone off campus or an off campus agency.
 If a student fails to remove the animal within the time limit given, the animal will be removed by the Residence Life Staff or the appropriate city agency.
 Students will be billed for cleaning and will be subject to the student conduct process.

 Pets at Charles Landing are subject to Mount Vernon Tenant rules and regulations and must be approved and registered before being brought into the building.

 Noise, including music, should be confined to an individual’s room.
 Quiet hours for purposes of study and/or sleep are from 11 PM to 9 AM Sunday–Thursday; midnight to 10 AM Friday/Saturday.
 We expect students who are bothered by noise to ask the individual(s) causing it to be quieter.
 We also expect all residents to honor such requests.
 When a personal request is not successful, residents may ask Residence Life staff or Public Safety for assistance.